 Southern MN Counties: Dodge, Fillmore, Freeborn, Goodhue, Mower, Olmsted, Steele, Waseca

 Youth who are currently boarding in metro area emergency rooms and are challenged with finding suitable services in transitioning back home or to a shelter, crisis, respite, or group home we offer Placement Coordination along with Intensive Transition Services.
 The goal of the program is to get youth out of emergency rooms and provide support during the transition and stabilization period and reduce the risk of return visits to the emergency room.
 Referrals accepted from:

 Metro Area Emergency Room Provider Counties: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties.

 Any youth up to the age of 18 years old or still in high school who are receiving services from a PRTF, CABHH, or metro area emergency room can be referred for services.
 Criteria for services include:

 - Provider at current facility where youth is residing is recommending youth to transition to a less restrictive setting.

 - Agreement from youth, parent and/or guardian to receive services and actively participate in services.

-- Identified complex needs or barriers that may prevent youth from successfully transitioning to less restrictive community-based setting.
+- Identified complex needs or barriers that may prevent youth from successfully transitioning to a less restrictive community-based setting.

-All services are paid for via a grant from Minnesota Department of Human Services.
+All services are paid for via a grant from the Minnesota Department of Human Services.
 There is no cost to families.

 Youth Care Transition CONTACT INFORMATION